GOG-Games/How-to-Donate/README.md

 ## FTP Access/GG Downloader
 This donor benefit is first come first served as there are limited slots available.
 > [!IMPORTANT]
-> There are no slots open currently.
+> There are 15 slots open currently.

 A minimum donation of 100 USD/EUR is required.
 This allows you to directly download from a high-speed server.
 Your access will be valid for one year.
 You will also receive the ability to use a custom downloading program (Windows 10/11 support only) that integrates with the website.